Background: A Growing Shadow AI Problem

 - Clinical data patterns: Custom rules for ICD-10 codes embedded in free text, medication names combined with patient identifiers, lab result patterns, and diagnostic imaging references.

-- Context-aware blocking: Rather than blocking all mentions of medical terms, the DLP engine analyzed context to determine whether data constituted PHI (e.g., a medication name alone is not PHI, but a medication name combined with a patient identifier is).
+- Context-aware blocking: Rather than blocking all mentions of medical terms, the DLP engine analyzes context to determine whether data constitutes PHI (e.g., a medication name alone is not PHI, but a medication name combined with a patient identifier is).

-This layered approach achieved a 100% detection rate for PHI patterns while maintaining a false positive rate under 3% - low enough that clinical staff experienced minimal friction in their AI-assisted workflows.
+This layered approach is designed to achieve high detection rates for PHI patterns while maintaining a low false positive rate - low enough that clinical staff experience minimal friction in their AI-assisted workflows.
+False-positive rate targets are tuned during the policy-validation phase against the customer's own real prompts.

-The shadow AI browser extension identified and redirected users from 34 unapproved AI tools to the governed Areebi platform.
-Within 30 days, 87% of all previously ungoverned AI usage was either redirected to approved channels or eliminated entirely.
-The remaining 13% consisted of edge-case tools that were subsequently added to the block list.
+The shadow AI browser extension identifies and redirects users from unapproved AI tools to the governed Areebi platform.
+Within 30 days, the design target is for the large majority of previously ungoverned AI usage to be either redirected to approved channels or eliminated entirely.
+Remaining edge-case tools are subsequently added to the block list.

-The immutable audit trail provided complete visibility into every AI interaction across the organization.
-Compliance officers could generate HIPAA-specific reports showing exactly what data was processed by AI, which users initiated interactions, what DLP actions were taken, and which AI models were used - all with tamper-proof timestamps.
+The immutable audit trail is designed to provide complete visibility into every AI interaction across the organization.
+Compliance officers should be able to generate HIPAA-specific reports showing exactly what data was processed by AI, which users initiated interactions, what DLP actions were taken, and which AI models were used - all with tamper-proof timestamps.

-When the HIPAA compliance audit arrived, the organization was able to demonstrate:
+When a HIPAA compliance audit arrives, an organization in this archetype should be able to demonstrate:

 - Complete inventory of all AI tools in use across the organization